 The peace festival brings together choirs from all over the world who sing together in harmony, signing for a world of peace.
-This event includes words, songs and encouragement of peace across the world from Iceland.
-There's over 700 voices performing from over 20 different choirs from around the world, all with one goal - promoting peace.
+This event includes words, songs, and encouragement of peace across the world from Iceland.
+There are over 700 voices performing from over 20 different choirs from around the world, all with one goal - promoting peace.

 If electronic music is your thing, RAFLOST is definitely an event worth visiting.
 This music festival brings together artists of different forms from all over the world to put together Iceland's best electronic ars performance.
 Taking place from the 21st - 24th of May, make sure to book in advance.

 Labor Day falls on the first day of May, as in most other European countries is a highly celebrated day that puts great emphasis on celebrating workers' rights which have been achieved through in past decades.
 You can expect friendly protest marches in support of many different issues, not only workers' rights.
 You can expect a lot of noise during this day if you’ll be around Laugavegur, Reykjavík’s main pedestrian street.

 Churches around Iceland celebrate the ascension of Jesus on this day, which can vary each year but is normally held 40 days after Easter Sunday.
 Icelanders mostly enjoy this extra leisure time with family and friends.
 Additionally, this weekend marks the first camping weekend of the summer, so plenty of Icelanders like to get outside of the city and enjoy the warm weather and nature.